Debt cap: anti-avoidance rules: gateway: effect of anti-avoidance rules applying

 Alternatively the scheme may be designed so the UK net debt group of the group is decreased for just one period of account and so in this case the counteraction only applies for that period of account.

-Where there is a scheme intended to ensure the gateway test is passed, the scheme in its entirety is considered when applying the counteraction.
+Where there is a scheme intended to ensure the group does not pass through the gateway, the scheme in its entirety is considered when applying the counteraction.
 TIOPA10/S306 does not consider whether the scheme can be broken down and elements of it considered non-abusive, nor whether if the scheme had not been entered into a plain vanilla borrowing might have been made instead.
 Consider the following example.

 In 2012 a group makes a major acquisition of another group and requires borrowings of £500 million to fund the takeover.
 A scheme is designed so that the group raises £800 million by issuing a 10-year bond, using £300 million of the proceeds to invest in special purpose vehicles set up by a bank.
 The return on the investments in the SPVs is designed to provide a return that represents a fixed return on the £300 million.
-The companies entering into the scheme have a main purpose of ensuring the gateway test is passed.
+The companies entering into the scheme have a main purpose of ensuring that the group does not pass through the gateway.

 For the year ended 31 December 2012 the group has:

-On the face of it the gateway is passed - the UK net debt does not exceed 75% of the worldwide gross debt.
-If the scheme had not been entered into the worldwide gross debt would be £1.3 billion as the group would only have new borrowing of £500 million and the gateway test would still be passed.
+On the face of it the group does not pass through the gateway - the UK net debt does not exceed 75% of the worldwide gross debt.
+If the scheme had not been entered into the worldwide gross debt would be £1.3 billion as the group would only have new borrowing of £500 million and the group would still not pass through the gateway.
 But for the purpose of applying S306 (and so in turn calculating whether the gateway test is passed) the whole of the £800 million new borrowing is disregarded.
-Even disregarding the £800m new borrowing the gateway test would be passed, however, as the group would have passed the test anyway - there was no need for new borrowing over the required £500 million.
+Even disregarding the £800m new borrowing the group still does not pass through the gateway and S306 has no effect.

 For the year ended 31 December 2013 the group has:

-If the scheme had not been entered into and the group had just borrowed £500 million then the gateway would have been passed.
+If the scheme had not been entered into and the group had just borrowed £500 million then the group would not pass through the gateway.
 The worldwide gross debt would be £900 million.
-However because there is a scheme, the whole of the £800 million borrowing is disregarded in applying S306 and so the gateway test is not passed.
+However because there is a scheme, the whole of the £800 million borrowing is disregarded in applying S306 and so the group does pass through the gateway and must apply the debt cap operative rules.
 The group cannot argue that S306 should only exclude the additional £300 million borrowing in calculating whether the gateway test is passed.

 For the year ended 31 December 2014 the group has:

-If we disregard the whole of the £800 million new borrowing the gateway test will not be passed because the net UK debt would be more than 75% of the worldwide gross debt.
-In this case even if the scheme had not been entered into the group would have worldwide gross debt of £700 million and would fail the gateway test.
+If we disregard the whole of the £800 million new borrowing the group will pass through the gateway because the net UK debt would be more than 75% of the worldwide gross debt.
+In this case even if the scheme had not been entered into the group would have worldwide gross debt of £700 million and would pass through the gateway.